OriBaruch6/slack-standup-app/README.md

   "response_action": "clear"
 }
 ```
+## Logs Structure
+- Structured Application Logs:
+  - All logs will follow the format: [FileName] - [methodName] - message.
+    - Example: [SlackController] - [handle_view_submission] - Standup created
+  - This makes it easy to correlate logs, traces, and metrics across the system.
 ## Phase 2: Observability and Intelligence

 In the next phase, I would focus on production readiness with better visibility and smarter insights.